mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Oh my goodness, are you ok?"
 She asked, reaching for hae.

-Thi looked back at Mel and shifted away with eyes transfixed, wanting to run but too exhausted to do so.
+Thi looked back at Mel with glowing blue eyes and scurried away, wanting to run but too exhausted to do so.
+Melna was startled by hae eyes, but settled herself.

 "It's ok.
-I'm not here to hurt you," she comforted her.
+I'm not here to hurt you," she comforted.

 With a hook-and-wrap motion, Mel gently placed her hands under the hae arms and propped hae upright on Laen-Laen's chest.
-In the dark, she could see severe bruises around hae neck.
+In the dark, she could see severe hand-shaped bruises around hae neck.
 Her eyes lingered and then turned to a strange device around hae left ear.
 Laen-Laen sniffed and licked the kaln's head, but thi stayed unmoving,

 "I am Melna," she said deliberately.
 Her hand turned to clasp haes.